operator-framework/operator-sdk/doc/dev/testing/travis-build.md

 4. Run [go e2e tests][go-e2e].
     1. Scaffold a project using `hack/tests/scaffolding/e2e-go-scaffold.sh`
     2. Build `memcached-operator` image to be used in tests
-    3. Run scaffolded project e2e tests using `operator-sdk up local`
+    3. Run scaffolded project e2e tests using `operator-sdk run --local`
         1. Run cluster test (namespace is auto-generated and deleted by test framework).
             1. Deploy operator and required resources to the cluster.
             2. Run the leader election test.